pedroCollogno/DTYProject2/README.md

 ### Writing your config file

 Making this config file is easy.
 You just have to copy the `config.example.json`, rename it to `config.json`, and then fill out the paths from the `PATH` section with your preferred paths.

+When writing the path to a folder, note that the folder must exist.
+Create it if it doesn't exist !

 > *Windows* : On Windows, path will look like this : `"C:\\Program Files\\Thales\\Demo\\data"`